How To Find The Right Partner For Your Business Acquisition Journey

 The path to business ownership can be a lonely journey.

-Poring over business listings on broker websites, deciding which businesses to investigate further and analyzing those deals, making an offer, and then the negotiation process – each of these stages seems much less daunting if you have someone to go through it with you.
+Poring over business listings on broker websites, deciding which businesses to investigate further and analyzing those deals, making an offer, and then the negotiation process – each stage seems much less daunting if you have someone to review it with you.

-This fear of proceeding alone into the unknown often leads Acquisition Entrepreneurs (AEs) to seek out a partner to accompany them on their business buying journey.
-After all, it’s a lot easier to justify a decision when two people agree on it – even if it turns out to be the wrong decision.
+This fear of entering the unknown often leads Acquisition Entrepreneurs (AEs) to seek a partner to accompany them on their business buying journey.
+After all, it’s a lot easier to justify a decision when two people agree – even if it turns out to be the wrong decision.

 However, Acquisition Entrepreneurs should tread carefully when deciding whether or not they want to partner with someone – because business partnerships have been shown to lead to disaster just as much as they lead to success.
-Take for example the story of Eduardo Saverin and Mark Zuckerberg: The pair co-founded Facebook in 2004, invested their own money, and grew the company to become a social network behemoth.
-Years later, Zuckerburg cut Saverin out of the company and diluted his stake, leading to years of lawsuits.
+Take, for example, the story of Eduardo Saverin and Mark Zuckerberg: The pair co-founded Facebook in 2004, invested their own money, and grew the company to become a social network behemoth.
+Years later, Zuckerburg cut Saverin from the company and diluted his stake, leading to years of lawsuits.

-Harvard Business School professor Noam Wasserman studied nearly 10,000 founders for his book The Founder’s Dilemma, and while his book primarily looked at start-ups, there are certainly some parallels that can be drawn between start-up founders and Acquisition Entrepreneurs.
-And according to Wasserman, 65 percent of “high-potential” start-ups fail due to a conflict between co-founders.
+Harvard Business School professor Noam Wasserman studied nearly 10,000 founders for his book The Founder’s Dilemma.
+While his book primarily looked at start-ups, some parallels can be drawn between start-up founders and Acquisition Entrepreneurs.
+According to Wasserman, 65 percent of “high-potential” start-ups fail due to a conflict between co-founders.

-Given failure rates like that, any aspiring owner should think long and hard about who they partner with.
+Given failure rates like that, aspiring owners should think long and hard about who they partner with.
 We’ll delve into some of the pros and cons of a business partnership, and then we’ll look at some strategies for finding a good fit, assuming you decide to go that route.

 Pros